The Brave Archer and His Mate

-Plot
+Synopsis

-Guo Jing and Huang Rong return to Peach Blossom Island and are shocked to see that Guo's first martial arts teachers, the "Seven Freaks of Jiangnan", have all been murdered except for Ke Zhen'e.
-Guo Jing is tricked into believing that Huang Rong's father, Huang Yaoshi, is responsible for the murders and he attempts to avenge his teachers by fighting Huang Yaoshi.
-The intelligent Huang Rong eventually uncovers the truth and reveals that the murders are actually part of a plot masterminded by Ouyang Feng and Yang Kang.
-Ouyang and Yang want to make Guo Jing and Huang Yaoshi kill each other and Yang can learn Ouyang's newly mastered skills from the fake copy of the Nine Yin Manual.
+Guo Jing and Huang Rong return to Peach Blossom Island and are shocked to see that the Seven Freaks of Jiangnan have all been murdered except for Ke Zhen'e.
+Guo Jing is tricked into believing that Huang Yaoshi is responsible for the murders so he attempts to avenge his masters by fighting Huang Yaoshi.
+Huang Rong eventually uncovers the truth and reveals that the murders were committed by Ouyang Feng and Yang Kang.
+Ouyang Feng and Yang Kang want to make Guo Jing and Huang Yaoshi kill each other, so that Yang Kang can learn the Jiuyin Zhenjing from Ouyang Feng.
+Yang Kang ultimately dies of poisoning, leaving behind a son, Yang Guo, whom he has fathered with Mu Nianci.
+Mu Nianci also dies after entrusting Yang Guo to the care of Guo Jing and Huang Rong.

-Yang Kang gets his retribution eventually and dies in the Temple of the Iron Spear.
-He had fathered a child with Mu Nianci, and Mu entrusts their orphaned son, Yang Guo, to Guo Jing and Huang Rong before she dies as well.
-The film's setting moves to eighteen years later on Peach Blossom Island, where Yang Guo is now a grown-up.
-Guo Jing and Huang Rong have a teenage daughter, Guo Fu, and Guo Jing has also accepted two young disciples, the brothers Wu Xiuwen and Wu Dunru.
-Guo teaches the Wu brothers martial arts, but refuses to teach Yang Guo, because he is afraid that Yang Guo will follow his treacherous father's footsteps.
+Eighteen years later, Yang Guo has grown up under the couple's care alongside their daughter, Guo Fu, and the brothers Wu Xiuwen and Wu Dunru, whom the couple have taken as their apprentices.
+Guo Jing teaches the Wu brothers martial arts, but refuses to train Yang Guo as he is worried that Yang Guo will follow in his father's footsteps.

-Yang Guo develops a rivalry with the Wu brothers and Guo Fu and he leaves the island.
-Yang meets Ouyang Feng, who has become insane after practising the skills in the fake copy of the Nine Yin Manual.
-Ouyang likes Yang Guo and teaches Yang his "Toad Skill".
-Yang begins to suspect that Guo Jing and Huang Rong might be responsible for the death of his parents, after listening to Ouyang Feng's incomplete account of the story.
-The situation is resolved eventually by Guo Jing, who brings Yang Guo to the Quanzhen Sect to be tutored in martial arts and moral principles by Yang Kang's former teachers.
+Yang Guo develops a rivalry with the Wu brothers and Guo Fu, and leaves the island.
+He meets Ouyang Feng, who has become insane due to zouhuorumo.
+Ouyang Feng likes Yang Guo and teaches him the "Toad Skill".
+Yang Guo begins to suspect that Guo Jing and Huang Rong might be responsible for his parents' deaths after listening to Ouyang Feng's incomplete account of the story.
+The misunderstanding is resolved by Guo Jing, who takes Yang Guo to the Quanzhen School to be properly educated and trained by Yang Kang's former masters.

-Guo Jing and Yang Guo arrive at Quanzhen Sect's headquarters and see an ongoing battle between Quanzhen and some intruders, led by Huodu and Da'erba.
-Huodu and Da'erba attempt to break their way into a tomb near Quanzhen's headquarters, but Guo Jing and Yang Guo thwart their plans and defeat them.
+Guo Jing and Yang Guo arrive at Quanzhen and witness a battle between Quanzhen and some intruders led by Huodu and Daerba.
+Huodu and Daerba attempt to break their way into a tomb near Quanzhen, but Guo Jing and Yang Guo thwart their plans and defeat them.